reconhub/occupancy/README.md

 ## Installing the package

-Whilst this package is not yet on cran the development, *github* version can be installed using:
+Whilst this package is not yet on cran, the development version can be installed using:

 ``` r
 devtools::install_github("tjtnew/bedoc")